-9 - Extreme climate testing of HTM design passive solar performance
+9 - Extreme climate testing of HTM passive solar homes

 Extreme testing of passive solar heating and passive solar cooling with sustainable high thermal mass design has been done in every climate.
 Block homes and businesses can be found in every town in the world.
 That's what makes an HTM so economical and functionally sensible, the common commercial block or poured-in-place concrete construction.
 Your local Quick Stop grocery store was block built for the sake of economy and strength.
 Add exterior insulation for heating and cooling retention and a coat of surface bonding cement structural stucco for waterproofing, strength and beauty and then throw in a little passive solar shade cloth and wing insulation to keep the foundation dry and you have an HTM.
 Any contractor should be more than capable of working on the project since there is nothing really alternative about it other than function.
 Certainly it'll work better than a conventional stick framed structure in your climate, any climate.
 The huge mass of dry, stabilized temperature soil under and around an HTM allows the Earth to passively moderate indoor environment.